Fiat to invest $1.6 billion in new Maserati models

 The brand had sales of 472 million euros in the first nine months of this year, up 6 percent from a year ago.
 This compared with combined Fiat-Chrysler revenues of 62.14 billion euros for the period.

-Later next year, Maserati will launch a smaller sedan called the Ghibli, priced from 50,000 to 100,000 euros.
+Later next year, Maserati will launch a smaller sedan called the Ghibli, priced at between 50,000 to 100,000 euros.
 A new sports utility vehicle, the Levante, likely to be made at the Fiat factory Mirafiori in Turin, will follow in the third quarter of next year.

 The new Quattroporte has been completely redesigned, said Lorenzo Ramaciotti, head of design centre Centro Stile Fiat.